Mycetoma

 What new treatments for mycetoma are needed?

-There is a desperate need for an effective, safe, affordable, and shorter-term treatment for fungal mycetoma that can be used in rural areas.
-There is currently no effective cure for fungal mycetoma.
+There is an urgent need for effective, safe, affordable, and shorter treatments for fungal mycetoma that can be used in remote, rural, or resource-constrained settings.

 What mycetoma treatments are we working on?